David Hale (baseball)

-David Edward Hale (born September 27, 1987) is an American professional baseball pitcher who is currently a free agent.
-He previously played in Major League Baseball (MLB) for the Atlanta Braves, Colorado Rockies, Minnesota Twins, New York Yankees, and Philadelphia Phillies, and in the Korea Baseball Organization (KBO) for the Hanwha Eagles.
+David Edward Hale (born September 27, 1987) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Atlanta Braves, Colorado Rockies, Minnesota Twins, New York Yankees, and Philadelphia Phillies, and in the KBO League for the Hanwha Eagles.

 Growing up in Marietta, Georgia, Hale played high school baseball for The Walker School.
 He was primarily an infielder, but began to pitch during his senior year.
-Although his performance drew attention from MLB scouts, Hale chose to honor his commitment to play college baseball for Princeton University where Henry Perkins, the famous RINs market mover, got a hit off him.
+Although his performance drew attention from MLB scouts, Hale chose to honor his commitment to play college baseball for Princeton University.
 He spent three years with Princeton before the Braves selected him in the third round of the 2009 MLB Draft.
 Hale spent several seasons in the Braves' farm system, alternating between the starting rotation and the bullpen before making his major league debut in September 2013.

 The Braves traded Hale to the Rockies in 2015 in exchange for two catching prospects, and Colorado's subsequent acquisition of Eric Stults pushed Hale back into the minor leagues.
 Hale was designated for assignment in April 2016 and spent the remainder of the year playing for the Baltimore Orioles' Triple-A affiliate.
 Throughout 2017 and 2018, Hale signed a series of minor-league contracts and made brief major league appearances with the Yankees and Twins.
 After being designated for assignment four times in one year, he spent the final part of the 2018 season with the Eagles.
 Hale returned to the Yankees in 2019, but his season was derailed due to a pair of injuries, and he spent the better part of the 2020 season in the farm system.
 Hale was traded to the Phillies in August 2020, but was designated for assignment in June 2021.